-- Fireworks

-- Alcoholic beverages or illegal drugs

-- Flames in tents

-- Sheath Knives

-- Personal Firearms or projectile items like wrist rockets

-- Bicycles

-- Pets - Smoking is at best, a poor example for Scouts.
+- Fireworks - Alcoholic beverages or illegal drugs - Flames in tents - Sheath Knives - Personal Firearms or projectile items like wrist rockets - Bicycles (Spade Ranch Participants may bring a mountain bike and helmet) Smoking is at best, a poor example for Scouts.
+Use or pos- - Smoking is at best, a poor example for Scouts.
 Use or possession of tobacco products by anyone under the age of 21 is illegal in Arizona.
 All camp buildings are smoke and vaping free.
 The only authorized location for smoking or vaping, is behind the dining hall, near the dumpster.